privacycg/nav-tracking-mitigations/bounce-tracking-explainer.md

 # Privacy and Security Considerations

-This feature will likely need to store information about sites that have a user interaction, some amount of view time, or [engagement](https://www.chromium.org/developers/design-documents/site-engagement/).
+This feature stores information about sites that have a user interaction, some amount of view time, or [engagement](https://www.chromium.org/developers/design-documents/site-engagement/).
 This information is not directly exposed to sites, however, it can be indirectly observed.
 For example, if `tracker.example` reports back its oldest existing state to `site1.example`, then `site1.example` could infer that `tracker.example` has had an interaction.
 If it does not report any long-lived state, however, then `site1.example` could infer that the state was wiped.

 In addition, there are potential scenarios where the existence of an interaction could be accessed through existing XS leaks in the platform.
 Consider a scenario where a target site has an existing endpoint that causes an automatic redirect that triggers the bounce tracking mitigations.
 An attacker could use existing XS leaks to determine if any logged-in state is present on a target site and then look to see if that state disappears after triggering the bounce.